PrakharSaxena144/autom8ai-research-assistant/README.md

 - Conversation memory and the embedded vector store live in one process; horizontal scaling needs Qdrant Cloud and an external checkpointer (LangGraph supports Postgres/Redis savers).
+- On the free deployment the knowledge base is fixed at build time: uploads work, but do not survive a restart, and the instance sleeps when idle.
+Qdrant Cloud removes both limits.
 - `list_documents` aggregates by scrolling the collection: fine for hundreds of documents, not for millions.
 - OCR is plain Tesseract: dense tables in scans come out as prose, and non-English scans need extra language packs.